Helmholtz transmission problem and intrinsic impedance scattering problem on extension domains: Introduction

 From sonars to medical imaging or even robot vacuum cleaners, acoustic scattering is at the core of numerous applications.
 In an acoustic scattering problem, an incident field (solution to the Helmholtz equation) is scattered by an obstacle in such a way that the total field -- superposition of the incident and scattered ones -- satisfies a given boundary condition.
 Modelling that problem, a crucial aspect is the geometry of the obstacle, namely, its regularity.
 While there is abundant literature in the case of a smooth (or at least Lipschitz) scatterer~\cite{mitzner_numerical_1967,shaw_transient_1972,bennett_time_1981,li_identifying_2025}, it is known that irregular shapes such as fractals are most relevant to represent the behaviour of real-life objects~\cite{mandelbrot_how_1967,mandelbrot_fractal_1983}.

-In this paper, we study the transmission problem for the Helmholtz equation across the boundary of an extension domain, thus generalising the notions of layer potential and Neumann-Poincar\'e operators, and Calder\'on projectors in that context.
-The latter allow to link the transmission problem~\eqref{Eq:Helm-Prob}, which is two-sided, to one-sided problems with Dirichlet, Neumann or Robin boundary conditions.
+In this paper, we study the transmission problem for the Helmholtz equation with a positive wavenumber across the boundary of an extension domain, thus generalising the notions of layer potential and Neumann-Poincar\'e operators, and Calder\'on projectors in that context.
+The latter allow to link the transmission problem (see~\eqref{Eq:Helm-Prob}), which is two-sided, to one-sided problems with Dirichlet, Neumann or Robin boundary conditions.
 In particular, we use our analysis of the transmission problem to consider scattering problems, which have been studied extensively and in a variety of contexts, see for instance~\cite{angell_three_1982, ha-duong_transient_1990, wendland_hypersingular_1990,mclean_strongly_2000, bonazzoli_multi-domain_2024}.
-The connection between the transmission problem and the scattering problem allows to derive the well-known boundary integral equations which can be found in~\cite{colton_integral_2013,colton_inverse_2013} in the case of a $C^2$ obstacle,~\cite{brakhage_uber_1965,chandler-wilde_numerical-asymptotic_2012,chandler-wilde_spectrum_2023} in the case of a Lipschitz obstacle,~\cite{chandler-wilde_sobolev_2017,chandler-wilde_boundary_2021} when the obstacle is a fractal screen, and~\cite{caetano_integral_2024} in the case of a sound-soft compact scatterer.
+The connection between the transmission and the scattering problems allows to derive the well-known boundary integral equations which can be found in~\cite{colton_integral_2013,colton_inverse_2013} in the case of a $C^2$ obstacle,~\cite{brakhage_uber_1965,chandler-wilde_numerical-asymptotic_2012,chandler-wilde_spectrum_2023} in the case of a Lipschitz obstacle,~\cite{chandler-wilde_sobolev_2017,chandler-wilde_boundary_2021,bannister_acoustic_2022,caetano_hausdorff-measure_2024} when the obstacle is a fractal screen,~\cite{bannister_acoustic_2026} for domains with fractal boundaries and~\cite{caetano_integral_2024,chandler-wilde_integral_2026} in the case of a sound-soft compact scatterer.
 In the framework of extension domains, we derive boundary equations similar to those boundary integral equations in the case of Dirichlet (sound-soft), Neumann (sound-hard) and Robin (impedance) boundary conditions, and discuss their unique solvability.